awsdocs/aws-doc-sdk-examples/kotlin/services/cognito/Readme.md

 You can test the Kotlin code examples for Amazon Cognito by running a test file named **CognitoKotlinTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/kotlin** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

-You can execute the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
+You can execute the JUnit tests from an IDE, such as IntelliJ, or from the command line by using Maven.
 As each test is run, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.

 	Test 3 passed